Louise Wong

-Louise Wong Tan-ni (王丹妮; born 3 July 1990) is a Chinese-born Hong Kong actress and model.
+Louise Wong Tan-ni (王丹妮; born 3 July 1990) is a Hong Kong actress and model.
 She was born in Shandong, China, then she moved to Hong Kong at a young age.
 She is best known for her role as Cantopop singer Anita Mui in the 2022 biographical musical drama film Anita, which earned her Best New Performer winning and Best Actress nomination at the 40th Hong Kong Film Awards.